-Sadly, Tom has already turned away to leave the stage, but our shrieks of admiration and frantic waving seemed to had been noticed by his band mates.
-Mike shoot us a charming smile from the stage and a friendly wave! : ) This was the best moment at the end of the outstanding evening.
+Sadly, Tom has already turned away to leave the stage, but our shrieks and frantic waving seemed to had been noticed by his band mates.
+Mike shoot us a smile from the stage and a friendly wave! : ) This was the best moment at the end of the outstanding evening.
 Such little moments of connection are priceless.
 We went back to the hotel flyin’ high in elation!

-When my hazy, stressed brain wrapped itself around the devastating news on 2nd of October… Tom being dead.. then not, still alive.. then clinging to life..
+When my hazy, stressed brain wrapped itself around the devastating news on 2nd of October… Tom being gone.. then not, still alive.. then clinging to life..
 I dreaded what I had to do.
 In my state of extreme worry about my dad, who hadn’t woken up from the surgery yet at that stage, I picked up the phone and called my sister.

 Unfortunately, the next day brought the saddest of news.
 It was like a parallel reality – on one hand with my dad groggy and still unable to speak or sit up, but coming back to life, and then Tom gone… My mind was not processing it, so I pushed it hard and far away to the recess of my brain, to ride the remaining months of 2017, trying to help my dad to get better…